JahedNaghipoor/ml-devops-dida-task/README.md

 - Step 2: To run the application in a scalable environment, we need to install Docker Desktop and K3d (lightweight Kubernetes for local users).
 To do that please proceed to [set up local environment](kubernetes_manifests/README.asciidoc)

+- Step 3: Run Docker Desktop in your local machine and choose k3d server as the current server and create a namespace to run the application.

+- Step 4: Run `sudo vi /private/etc/hosts` in mac or open `C:\Windows\System32\drivers\etc` in Admin mode and add the following command to it
+  `127.0.0.1       fast-api-dida.com`.
+This would let page fast-api-dida.com to be opened in the browser.
+This step is needed as K3d does not have Ingress Controller by default.
+We dont need to do this step, when we use Kubernetes cloud version lik EKS in AWS where we can take advantage of Route53.

-- Step 3: Run the following command to deploy necessary components for the application (deployment, service, ingress and hpa).
+- Step 5: Run the following command to deploy necessary components for the application (deployment, service, ingress and hpa).

   `kubectl apply -f ./kubernetes_manifests`.

-  That will deploy all necessary components to run the container in K3d.
+  That will deploy all necessary components to run the application in K3d.

 ### How to deploy the application in AWS